Serving Vancouver WA | Battle Ground | Portland OR | Clackamas

 - Aluminum siding painters need to make sure that the cleaning and preparation of the siding is done very thoroughly.
 Paint sticks really well to aluminum, but only if that aluminum is free of debris, dirt, and chalky leftover paint!
 A special cleaning solution needs to be used to fully clear the aluminum of previous paint.
 This process can be significantly sped up if a pressure washer is used.

 Vinyl and aluminum siding, if painted properly, can give you decades of beautiful siding coverage on your home.
-Don’t risk the life of your siding with an inexperienced painting contractor–call Clark County Painting, Inc to complete your siding painting project!
+Don’t risk the life of your siding with an inexperienced painting contractor–contact Clark County Painting, Inc today to complete your siding painting project!

 Siding Painting IN VANCOUVER WA AND PORTLAND OR